 A range of free training is available in Dorset, supporting people working in primary and secondary care to promote physical activity and support behaviour change including;

-- Public Health England Clinical Champions Training – free locally tailored training sessions for doctors, nurses, and other interested health care professionals in primary and secondary care.
+- Public Health England Clinical Champions Physical Activity Training – free locally tailored training sessions for doctors, nurses, and other interested health care professionals in primary and secondary care.

-- RSPH Level 2 training in encouraging physical activity
+- RSPH Level 2 award in encouraging physical activity

-- RSPH Level 2 course in supporting behaviour change
+- RSPH Level 2 award in supporting behaviour change

 For more information on all training available contact Active Dorset: email@example.com